 Provided by Soroptimist International of Manassas

-Founded in 1956, the Manassas club is part of Soroptimist International of the Americas, a global organization that works to improve the lives of women and girls through programs leading to social and economic empowerment.
-Manassas members join with almost 80,000 Soroptimists in about 120 countries and territories to contribute time and financial support to community-based projects benefiting women and girls.
-For more information about how Soroptimist International of Manassas improves the lives of women and girls, or for more information on membership, visit simanassas.org.
+This event is jointly hosted by Soroptimist International of Manassas, Soroptimist International of Woodbridge and Soroptimist International Mid-Atlantic Online.
+All three clubs are a part of Soroptimist International of the Americas, a global organization that works to improve the lives of women and girls through programs leading to social and economic empowerment.
+Local members join with almost 80,000 Soroptimists in about 120 countries and territories to contribute time and financial support to community-based projects benefiting women and girls.
+For more information about Soroptimist International of Manassas, visit www.simanassas.org.